hmatuschek/qdmr/README.md

 A more [detailed list](https://dm3mat.darc.de/qdmr/#dev) is also available.

 ## Questions?

+  * Have a look at the [discussions](https://github.com/hmatuschek/qdmr/discussions), maybe your questions has already been answered.
+  * There is a *Matrix* chat at [#qdmr:darc.de](https://matrix.to/#/#qdmr:darc.de).
+  * You can also follow me at [mastodon](https://mastodon.radio/@dm3mat), where I usually announce new releases.

+## Want to help?

   * If you find any bugs or have suggestions to improve qdmr, consider [opening an issue](https://github.com/hmatuschek/qdmr/issues/new) or participate in one of the [discussions](https://github.com/hmatuschek/qdmr/discussions).
   * If you want to help translating qdmr in your language, checkout [qdmr's weblate project](https://translate.codeberg.org/projects/qdmr/graphical-user-interface/).
-  * There is also a *Matrix* chat at [#qdmr:darc.de](https://matrix.to/#/#qdmr:darc.de).
-  * You can also follow me at [mastodon](https://mastodon.radio/@dm3mat), where I usually announce new releases.

 ## Ecosystem